rng-guy/NFSMWBartender/README.md

 The **configuration (.ini) files** for this set are located in `scripts/BartenderSettings/Basic`.

 To **disable** a given feature of this set, delete its .ini section or the entire file.
+As long as at least one configuration file of this set remains, the two Heat-level bug fixes will be applied.

 > [!IMPORTANT]
 > Before you use this feature set, see the [limitations](#Limitations) section further below.